atkinsonm/CSC350_Computer_Graphics_Projects/README.md

                - Creates a basic drawing of a square with my name in the center Assignment 2 - U-shape.cpp, cone.cpp
-               - Implements a U - like shape with a triangle strip and a cone with triangles and an ellipse
+               - Implements a U - like shape with a triangle strip and a cone with triangles and an ellipse Assignment 3 - DrawingCanvas.cpp
+               - Creates a simple drawing program with capability to draw simple shapes, change colors, and some other features